zackstout/aoc-2025/remaining.md

 Part one: ⭐

 Ok part one was not too bad... terrain-based cave.
+Really just following the instructions for how to generate the grid.

 But part two is path-length minimization with constraints (tool-swapping).

 ### --- Day 23: Experimental Emergency Teleportation ---